datacarpentry/stata-economics/_episodes/06-loops.md

 ```
 {: .output}

-You should always place the curly braces to oepn and close the loop.
+You should always place the curly braces to open and close the loop.
 The indentation is optional, but helps read your code better, especially with nested loops.

 ```
 . forvalues i = 1/5